DyDiff: Long-Horizon Rollout via Dynamics Diffusion for Offline Reinforcement Learning: Experiments

-\paragraph{Real ratio.} The real ratio controls the proportion of the real data when sampling from $\caD$ and $\caD_\mathrm{syn}$.
-Note that \method only does rollout from real initial states, we cannot fully replace the real dataset with the synthetic one as SynthER.
-We begin with a common setting in MBRL that $\alpha=0.6$ and test various $\alpha$. \fig{fig:ablation}d depicts the performance against different $\alpha$.
-It shows that $\alpha$ around 0.6 leads to good performance, as large $\alpha$ will decrease the benefit of synthetic data from \method.
+\paragraph{Real ratio.} The real ratio determines the proportion of the real data when sampling from $\caD$ and $\caD_\mathrm{syn}$.
+Since \method only does rollout from real initial states, it is not feasible to entirely replace the real data with synthetic data as SynthER.
+We begin with a commonly used setting of $\alpha=0.6$ and evaluate different $\alpha$.
+Specifically, $\alpha = 1.0$ indicates that only the real dataset is used, with no synthetic data included.
+The results, depicted in \cref{fig:ablation}d, show that \method is also robust in $\alpha$, and an $\alpha$ around 0.6 leads to good performance.
+Increasing $\alpha$ too much decreases the benefit of synthetic data generated from \method.